Yousef-Majidi/Pandemic-Simulator/project_charter.md

 - [ ] Beta 1: Core mechanics and final design implemented.
 All buildings included + environmental assets.
 - [ ] Beta 2: Balancing and optimizing.
 Also includes stat graphs and tables
 - [ ] v1.0: first release

+## 5. Risks, Assumptions, and Constraints

+### 5.1 Risks

+- Unity version 2021.3.X could lose Long Term Support during development
+- The selected assets could become paid or change their license (open souce)
+- Assets are completely third-party, so animations and textures could be subject to scrutiny
+- Visual Studio Code C# extension could lose support for Unity projects

+### 5.2 Assumptions

+- The player knows to use WASD keys to move the camera around
+- The player is using the x64 bit version of windows 10 or above
+- The player’s system has enough space to install the game as well as keep the save files
+- The player’s system meets the minimum requirements to run the game
+- All team members are familiar with the Unity environment and the C# language
+- The game will be ready to launch before April 2024

+### 5.3 Constraints

+- The game will only be developed for Windows platform
+- C# is the only language supported natively by the Unity engine